Astros vs. Mariners Player Props Betting Odds

 France Stats

-- Ty France has 28 hits with nine doubles, a home run, 12 walks and 15 RBI.
-He's also stolen one base.
+- Ty France has recorded 31 hits with nine doubles, a home run and 12 walks.
+He has driven in 15 runs with one stolen base.

-- France enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .176 with two walks.
+- France heads into this game looking to extend his four-game hit streak.
+In his last five games he is batting .286 with two walks.

 France Recent Games